 We will tell you the results within three business days after completing our investigation.
-If we decide that there was no error, we will send you a written explanation.
+If we decide that there was no error, we will send you a written explanation and reverse any provisional credits made to your account.
 You may ask for copies of the documents that we used in our investigation.